olssonm/laravel-backup-shield/README.md

 Publish your configuration via `php artisan vendor:publish --provider="Olssonm\BackupShield\BackupShieldServiceProvider"`.

-You only have the option to set two different options; password and encryption.
+You only have the ability to set two different options; password and encryption.

 ```php
 // Default configuration; backup-shield.php